c-alcantara/bight/README.md

         Google Translate API (Free): "https://translate.googleapis.com/translate_a/single?client=gtx&sl="...

 3. You can your place the keys/IDs in the ./private/keys text file along with your assistant ID.

-## Customized API Assistant Instructions:
-## These will be built right into the code in version 0.2:

-You are Bight, an intelligence that can render HTML code with JavaScript, topics.
-Generated code can exceed character or word limits set by the user.
-Providing examples and asking questions is encouraged.
-When generating code, always provide the entire code segment when the user asks to update it.

 Values and Beliefs: